 After the Olympics, numerous events were held at Linnahall because of its 4000-person capacity.
 In the 2000s, it was also used as an ice skating rink.
 “Linnahall will hibernate!” were the words said after the final event was held there in 2009.
 Ever since, it has been waiting for an investor to liven it up again, very, very unsuccessfully.
 Right now, the Linnahall building is covered in graffiti.
 While it’s generally considered an eyesore for the city, it’s a delight for the explorer.

 You can walk outside freely, and it’s definitely worth climbing up to the roof.

 The Kunda cement factory was built in the 1870s.
 Within a few decades, two more factories were added to supply the hugely booming demand.
 The cement factory ruins are a symbol of this small town, as are the grey houses and windows, the grey pavement, and the grey street signs.
 If Eiffel 65 were to write a song about this place, everything would be grey because producing cement creates fine grey matter that clings to stuff.
 It’s not as bad as it used to be, but it’s still visible.

 Nowadays, the town even has a museum dedicated to cement.
 In the museum, there’s a separate room where Estonian politicians, sportsmen, scientists and other famous visitors have left their handprints in cement.
 A newer cement factory is still in operation nearby.

-The original cement factory is now resting in peace for everyone to explore.
+The original cement factory is now resting in peace for everyone to explore at their own risk.
 There isn’t much left, but it’s still very impressive.
 You can see it on our Narva and the Eastern Bloc Day Trip.